Aki78/AirportHeistGroup3MetropoliaProject/README.md

     -Convert meters to kilometers
+    -Get the distance between two lat and long co-ordinates -Returns all the possible flights from a given airport -print possible flights
+    -print flight details
-    -Get the distance between two lat and long co-ordinates -Returns all the possible flights from a given airport -Convert lat and long degrees to x and y co-ordinates -Compares every airport against every airport and return a max and min distance
+    -Convert lat and long degrees to x and y co-ordinates -Compares every airport against every airport and return a max and min distance

+### Database Functions
+    -Get new co-ordinates of one airport
+    -Get data about one airport
+    -Get airport name
+    -Get co-ordinates of current airport
+    -Take data from database and put into list

 ### Other Game Functions
-    -Uses Gauss theory to predict theft success earnings -Random generator to determine if the theft is successful -A function that uses distance to calculate the cost of a flight
+    -Uses Gauss theory to predict theft success earnings -Random generator to determine if the theft is successful -A function that uses distance to calculate the cost of a flight -Stamina consumed function

 ## Learning Tools And information